hbctraining/Intro-to-R/lessons/04_introR-data-manipulation.md

 > **Nesting note**:
 >
-> The piece of code above was more run efficiently with nesting; we used a single step instead of two steps as shown below:
+> The piece of code above was more efficient with nesting; we used a single step instead of two steps as shown below:
 >
 > Step1 (no nesting): `idx <- expression == "high"`
 >